JoshuaChick/Yolov8StereoDepth/README.md

 - Depths of objects are measured from right camera.

 # Editing the software
 Set the resolution of your stereoscopic camera.
-If you are using two different cameras please see the end of this section.
+If you are using two different cameras please see the end of this section, then come back to here.

 ![alt text](https://github.com/JoshuaChick/Yolov8StereoDepth/blob/main/ReadMeImages/setResolution.png?raw=true)